OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 This cheat sheet helps developers prevent XSS vulnerabilities.

 Cross-Site Scripting (XSS) is a misnomer.
-Originally this term was derived from from early versions of the attack that were primarily focused on stealing data cross-site.
+Originally this term was derived from early versions of the attack that were primarily focused on stealing data cross-site.
 Since then, the term has widened to include injection of basically any content.
 XSS attacks are serious and can lead to account impersonation, observing user behaviour, loading external content, stealing sensitive data, and more.

 **This cheatsheet contains techniques to prevent or limit the impact of XSS.
 Since no single technique will solve XSS, using the right combination of defensive techniques will be necessary to prevent XSS.**